 Don't include personal information (like phone number or birthday) in your password

-Use two-factor authentication or biometric data (like fingerprint or face recognition), if available, to reduce the number of passwords you have to remember.
+Use two-factor authentication, security questions, or biometric data (like fingerprint or face recognition) if available.

 Better yet, use a password-encypting app to create and remember all your passwords.
 (Here's an app review from Wired Magazine that includes free apps.)